makaroszkaa/courier_speed/README.md

 **Sub-questions:**

 1. How to clear the data from the courier speed parameter where he did not go, but was driving?
-- [ x ] done, the maximum speed of the person is taken
+- [x] done, the maximum speed of the person is taken
 2. How to find out the weather condition from GPS data at the time of the route?
-- [ x ] done, we took weather data and added date and time using a key
+- [x] done, we took weather data and added date and time using a key
 3. How to train the model to predict speed based on weather conditions?
 4. What data to prepare for model training?
 5. Which model to choose for forecasting?